jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

             if condition(item):
                 even_numbers.append(item)

   the terminal still shows green.
-I remove the commented line and do the same thing in the first assertion
+I remove the commented line and do the same thing in the first :ref:`assertion<AssertionError>`

   .. code-block:: python
     :emphasize-lines: 4